February 25-26, 2017

 Our goal is to create opportunity for newcomers to explore a hackathon environment while learning and solving compelling problems.

 "Hacking" doesn't mean malicious programming or breaking into something.
 We want you to "hack" (design, build, create, MacGyver) technology, art, and media together to create something awesome.

-Absolutely not!
+At T9Hacks it doesn't matter if you've never a line of code before, we still want you to come.
 We encourage women with all backgrounds to participate.
 It doesn't matter if you are an art, a journalism, or a marketing major, there is a place for you here.